Chauvin defense team attempts to put George Floyd’s drug addiction on the stand

 At a deeper level, the repeated references to Floyd’s drug use play into a classic sentiment that because Floyd was an addict, jurors should think twice about sending a police officer to jail over his death, said Bennett.

 “It’s the same sort of victim-blaming that has been used by defense attorneys for as long as I’ve been practicing, which is 45 years,” he said.
-“It’s not anything unexpected, imaginative, novel — it’s what they have to throw out the wall, so they’re throwing it.”
+“It’s not anything unexpected, imaginative, novel — it’s what they have to throw at the wall, so they’re throwing it.”

 The defense team’s motion in August to dismiss the case laid out its argument in stark terms — one expected to be repeated during the trial this week and in closing arguments.